Murder of Junko Furuta: Kidnapping and abuse

 On the evening of 25 November 1988, Miyano and Minato rode around Misato on their motorcycles with the intention of robbing and raping local women, and spotted Furuta, who was on her way home from her part-time job.
 Acting on Miyano's orders, Minato kicked Furuta off her bicycle and fled the scene.
 Miyano, under the pretense of witnessing the attack by coincidence, approached Furuta and offered to walk her home.
 After further gaining her trust, Miyano walked Furuta to a nearby warehouse and threatened her, telling her that he was a member and that he would spare her only if she followed his orders.

 That night, Miyano took Furuta by taxi to a hotel in Adachi, where he raped her.
 He later called Minato's house and bragged to Ogura about the rape, after which Ogura told him not to let Furuta leave.
 In the early morning hours of 26 November, Miyano took Furuta to a park near the hotel, where Ogura, Minato, and Watanabe were waiting.
 They told her they knew where she lived, and that the would kill her family if she attempted to escape.
 Minato agreed to allow Furuta to be confined in a room on the second floor of his house in Adachi for the purpose of gang raping her.
-Furuta was held captive a total of 40 days.
+Furuta was held captive for 40 days.

 On 27 November, Furuta's parents contacted the police about her disappearance.
 To discourage further investigation, the kidnappers forced Furuta to call her mother three times to convince her that she had run away but was safe and staying with friends.
 When Minato's parents were present at the house where she was being confined, Furuta was forced to act as his girlfriend.
 The group dropped this pretense when it became clear that Minato's parents would not report them to the police.
 The parents later claimed that they did not intervene because they were afraid of their son, who had been increasingly violent toward them.